Kalia2538/ComputerGaming2025/README.md

 Complete the cafe and kitchen layout with interactive furniture and appliances.
 The materials should be complete, and decent lighting should be added.

 Environment and Layout
-* Create cafe and kitchen with probuilder
+~~* Create cafe and kitchen with probuilder ~~
-* Overall layout as before– something manageable by user/player Assets + basic functionality
+~~* Overall layout as before– something manageable by user/player ~~

+Assets + basic functionality
-* Importing and adding 3D models
+~~* Importing and adding 3D models~~
 * Making sure the colliders for these models work properly
-* Set up interacting with appliances, like making the liquid dispense and grabbing cups Visual effects and Scene Management
+* Set up interacting with appliances, like making the liquid dispense and grabbing cups

+Visual effects and Scene Management
-* Scene transition from dining area to kitchen area
+* Scene transition from dining area to kitchen area ~~* Lighting and shaders are implemented~~

+### Additions
-* Lighting and shaders are implemented
+* created prefabs for customers and player

+### Justificaitons
+* We did not do the scene transitioning (outside the scope of the assigned chapters)
+* We did not set up interacting with appliances (outside of the scope of the assigned chapters)
+* We did not test the colliders (outside of the scope of the assigned chapters)

+### Project Part 3: Visual Effects (Ch 11, 12, & 13)
+* Simulation of liquid/fluid effects for pouring coffee
+* Steam and smoke effects when brewing coffee
+* Apply shados and lighting to cafe and kitchen scenes
+* Use light probes for accurate lighting in cafe and kitchen scenes
+* Use high dynamic range (HDR) to cafe and kitchen scenes
+* Scene transition and realistic lighting changes when transitioning between scenes

 ## Development